Problems

 image

 A regular tetrahedron is a three dimensional shape with four faces.
 Each face of a regular tetrahedron is an equilateral triangle.
-Describe all symmetries of a regular tetrahedron.
+Describe all rotational symmetries of a regular tetrahedron.

 image